wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/2-microsoft-graph-query-parameters.md

 ## Manipulating the order and format of data returned

-Another powerful uses of query parameters are to control how the data is returned in the response to a request.
+Another powerful use of query parameters is to control how the data is returned in the response to a request.
 Some service may or may not return data in ascending order by default.

 The `$orderby` parameter enables developers to let data from Microsoft Graph be pre-sorted.
 By default data is returned in ascending order, but you can add the `desc` keyword after the property to sort in descending order.
 It also supports sorting by multiple fields, separating each field with a comma.